 The effectiveness of the provision for those with SEN is evaluated in a variety of ways including: annual reviews (for children with Education Health Care Plans); Individual Education Plan (I.E.P. meetings); Special Educational Needs Support Plan (SENSPs meetings); teacher observations; learning walks; termly Pupil Progress Meetings; target setting and regular reviews of attainment and progress data for children on specific interventions carried out by the Inclusion Manager; regular monitoring of the planning for the provision for those with SEN and regular meetings with staff carrying out the interventions for those with SEN.

 (b) What are school’s arrangements for assessing and reviewing the progress of pupils with special educational needs?

-The assessment and review of progress of pupils with special educational needs is carried out in a number of ways including: annual reviews (for children with statements or Education Health Care Plans); Individual Education Plan (I.E.P. meetings); teacher observations; learning walks; termly Pupil Progress Meetings; target setting and regular reviews of attainment and progress data for children on specific interventions carried out by the Inclusion Manager; regular monitoring of the planning for the provision for those with SEN and regular meetings with staff carrying out the interventions for those with SEN; annual planning meeting with school educational psychologist; termly review meeting with school speech therapists; regular meetings with other professionals who work with specific children in school such as the Art Therapist, the Family Therapists for Primary Project or Health and Emotional Wellbeing, practitioners from bereavement support groups and any other professionals whose input the children may require (this list is not exhaustive).
+The assessment and review of progress of pupils with special educational needs is carried out in a number of ways including: annual reviews (for children with Education Health Care Plans); Individual Education Plan (I.E.P. meetings); Special Educational Needs Support Plan (SENSP meetings); teacher observations; learning walks; termly Pupil Progress Meetings; target setting and regular reviews of attainment and progress data for children on specific interventions carried out by the Inclusion Manager; regular monitoring of the planning for the provision for those with SEN and regular meetings with staff carrying out the interventions for those with SEN; annual planning meeting with school educational psychologist; termly review meeting with school speech therapists; regular meetings with other professionals who work with specific children in school such as the Art Therapist, the Family Therapists for Primary Project or Health and Emotional Wellbeing, practitioners from bereavement support groups and any other professionals whose input the children may require (this list is not exhaustive).